Why Teaching Honesty Is Important: Understanding the Role of Lying and Building Integrity

 This conversation highlights the real-life consequences of dishonesty in a relationship and the importance of honesty and integrity.

-Once students grasp why honesty is important, they need opportunities to practice it in action.
-I like splitting students into small groups and giving them Honesty Scenario Cards where students act out different situations where honesty is tested.
+Once students grasp why honesty is important, they need opportunities to practice being honest in tricky situations.
+I like splitting students into small groups and giving them Honesty Scenario Cards where students act out different examples where honesty is tested.

 First, I give each group a handful of scenario cards, and they take turns responding to each situation in two ways—once with a dishonest response and once with an honest one.
 This contrast helps them see how their choices can lead to very different outcomes for the same situation.